inspiration

 Placement note: carry the same flooring material throughout without thresholds to maximize the sense of space.

+For more techniques, read our guide on how to make a tiny house feel bigger.
 If you want contrast, use texture instead of color—a boucle throw or nubby rug adds depth without darkening the room.
 The consequence of dark colors in tiny houses is that walls advance visually, making the space feel smaller.
 Keep the LRV of wall paint above 75 for maximum light reflection.

 Tips